Best GTX 1070 Graphics Card For 2019 – Buying Guide and Comparison

 The BenQ HT2050 is a sleek, white DLP projector which offers 1080p 2D/3D output and a screen size of up to 248 inches diagonally.
 What’s not to like?

-This projector is a lot smaller than others, although a tad heavier, but at less than eight pounds in weight, it’s still not going to need a two man team to move.
-The built in speakers are powerful and the sound they produce is more than loud enough to be heard even across large rooms, although it is possible to connect external speakers if you want (and we’d recommend this for gaming), since this projector would go well with a nice surround sound setup.
+This projector is a lot smaller than others, although a tad heavier, but at less than eight pounds in weight, it’s still not going to need a two-man team to move.
+The built-in speakers are powerful and the sound they produce is more than loud enough to be heard even across large rooms, although it is possible to connect external speakers if you want (and we’d recommend this for gaming), since this projector would go well with a nice surround sound setup.

 Picture quality is excellent, both in 2D and 3D, with good color gradients and shadow definition, however, there can be a small amount of visual noise in exceptionally dark images.
-A common problem with projectors is the “rainbow effect”, where multi-coloured bands move across the screen, however, the HT2050 encounters these very infrequently, except for in black and white videos, wherein they became a distraction.
+A common problem with projectors is the “rainbow effect”, where multi-colored bands move across the screen, however, the HT2050 encounters these very infrequently, except for in black and white videos, wherein they became a distraction.
 So great for gaming, not so great for watching Casablanca.

 While the response time on a projector is always going to be longer than on a monitor, this projector’s response time is only 33ms, meaning it refreshes images fast enough to play games on with minimal lag and ghost images.
-The slightly higher response rate means that you might struggle to play extremely fast paced games like Call of Duty, but the sheer sense of scale and immersion you get when playing an adventure game is unparalleled thanks to the colossal screen.
+The slightly higher response rate means that you might struggle to play extremely fast-paced games like Call of Duty, but the sheer sense of scale and immersion you get when playing an adventure game is unparalleled thanks to the colossal screen.

 The fan is exceptionally quiet and we never found ourselves being distracted by it, even with it just a few feet away, although we did find that the lamp struggles to display in a daytime setting, so you might want to invest in some blackout curtains for your theater area to get the best display possible.
 Additionally, although the maximum screen size is touted as 248 inches, we found that the sweet spot for detail vs brightness lay around 140 inches diagonally.
 Realistically though, who has almost 250 inches of wall space free anyway?